Amazon, Facebook, Google, Apple CEOs getting heat from Congress on competition

+The Justice Department has urged Congress to roll back long-held legal protections for online platforms such as Facebook, Google and Twitter.
+The proposed changes would strip some of the bedrock protections that have generally shielded the companies from legal responsibility for what people post on their platforms.

+The White House cited an earlier Trump executive order in that direction and his request to federal regulators to issue guidelines."President Trump will continue to fight back against unfair, un-American, and politically biased censorship of Americans online," the White House said in a statement Wednesday.

-The four command corporations with gold-plated brands, millions or even billions of customers, and a combined value greater than the entire German economy.
-One of them is the world's richest individual (Bezos); another is the fourth-ranked billionaire (Zuckerberg).
-Their industry has transformed society, linked people around the globe, mined and commercialized users' personal data, and infuriated critics on both the left and right over speech.
+The four tech CEOs command corporations with gold-plated brands, millions or even billions of customers, and a combined value greater than the entire German economy.
+One of them, Bezos, is the world's richest individual; Zuckerberg is the fourth-ranked billionaire.

-Critics question whether the companies, grown increasingly powerful after gobbling up scores of rivals, stifle competition and innovation, raise prices for consumers and pose a danger to society.
+Critics question whether the companies stifle competition and innovation, raise prices for consumers and pose a danger to society.

-The four CEOs are testifying remotely for a hearing Wednesday by the House Judiciary subcommittee on antitrust.

 Subcommittee chairman Rep. David Cicilline, a Rhode Island Democrat, has called the four companies monopolies, although he says breaking them up should be a last resort.
 While forced breakups may appear unlikely, the wide scrutiny of Big Tech points toward possible new restrictions on its power.